senadhi-Thimanya/image-classification-neural-network-model/README.md

 ```
 - Create a python virtual environment (kernal to run the ipynb files)
 - Run `image-classification-model-refine.ipynb` and save the model
+- Run `model-to-hf.py` to pass the model to huggingface
 - run the streamlit web app command on the terminal, inside the .venv
 ```
 streamlit run app.py
 ```
-Access at http://localhost:8501 or use the online demo link.
+Access at http://localhost:8501 or connect streamlit to your github repository and upload the app to use online.

 ### For new images: